 On July 6, Israeli airstrikes in Gaza killed seven Hamas fighters, while Hamas stepped up its rocket attacks on Israel.
-On July 8, 2014, the Israeli Defense Forces (IDF) launched Operation Protective Edge in the Gaza Strip.
-On July 13, the Israeli military reported that more than 1,300 Israeli airstrikes had been launched into Gaza, while more than 800 rockets had been fired from Gaza into Israel.
+On July 8, 2014, the Israeli Defense Forces (IDF) launched Opera 13 n Protective Edge in the Gaza Strip.
+On July 13, the Israeli military reported that more than 1,313 Israeli airstrikes had been launched into Gaza, while more than 800 rockets had been fired from Gaza into Israel.
 The next day, July 14, Egypt announced a ceasefire initiative.
 The Israeli Government accepted this proposal and temporarily halted the attack on the morning of July 15.
 However, all Palestinian factions, including Palestinian President Abbas, announced that they had not been informed of the Egyptian initiative and only learned through the media.
 Hamas and other Palestinian factions reject "the current version (of the agreement).
 On July 16, Hamas and Islamic Jihad offered Israel a 10-year ceasefire on ten terms, mostly alluding to the Gaza Strip blockade (Wikipedia, 2014).

 In any armed conflict, it inevitably inflicts many casualties from various parties.
-Therefore, international humanitarian law establishes the distinction principle, which is a principle that distinguishes the population from a country that is at war, or that is engaged in armed conflict, into two) dan civilian population (factions. namely Combatant sand civilians.
+The efore, international humanitarian law establishes the distinction principle, which is a principle that distinguishes the population from a country that is at war, or that is engaged in armed conflict, into two) dan civilian production (factions, namely Combatant sand civilians.
 Combatants are a group of people who actively participate in hostilities, while civilians are the population who do not participate in hostilities (Haryomataram, 2000).
-The need for such distinction is to know who can participate in hostilities or who is protected or does not participate in hostilities to be targeted for attack.
+The need for such distinction is to know who can participate in hostilities to be targeted for attack.

-The issue of the protection of the civilian population during war or armed conflict instead of war ultimately spawned an international convention, namely the Geneva IV Convention of 1949 on the protection of civilians in armed conflict (Revelation, 2018), which contains about:
+The issue of the protection of the civilian population during war or armed conflict instead of war ultimately spawned an international conversion, namely the Geneva IV Convention of 1949 on the protection of civilians in armed conflict (Revelation, 2018), which contains about:

-- 1. Protection of enemy civilians in enemy territory and occupied territories; - 2.
-Protection of civilians in the area of the warring parties; - 3.
-Protection of civilians in the occupied territories: - 4.
+- 1. Protection of enemy civilians in enemy territory and occupied territories; - Protection of civilians in the area of the warring parties; - 3.
+Protection of civilians in the occupied territories; - 4.
 Protection of interned/interned civilians.